-Because my activities during this particular trip were going to be more diverse, I brought an assortment of basics that I could mix and match according to my mood and my destination.
+Because my activities during this particular trip were going to be more diverse, when planning how to pack for Europe, I decided to bring an assortment of basics that I could mix and match according to my mood and my destination.

-I used my 3 piece eBags Slim Packing Cube set along with the 12 Piece Classic Packing List inspired by the travel outfits from the Business Trip Packing List.
 These proved to be quite generous, even with winter clothing!
 Most of my clothing was thin material and not specifically chosen for practicality – I packed 2 leather items plus jeans and still managed to fit all my clothing in just two cubes.
-I used the third cube for my undies, socks, tights, and scarves.
+I used the third cube for my undies, socks, thick tights, and scarves.
 You can really cram so much into these little cubes!

 1 Leather Jacket

 1 Short Sleeve Top